Why Does NIST 800 Matter to My Organization?

 CUI Fundamental Requirements

-The CUI programs has 3 fundamental security requirements that have to be met in any circumstance:“Statutory and regulatory requirements for the protection of CUI are consistent, whether such information resides in federal information systems or nonfederal information systems including the environments in which those systems operate;Safeguards implemented to protect CUI are consistent in both federal and nonfederal information systems and organizations; andThe confidentiality impact value for CUI is no lower than moderate in accordance with Federal Information Processing Standards (FIPS) Publication 199.”
+The CUI programs have 3 fundamental security requirements that have to be met in any circumstance:“Statutory and regulatory requirements for the protection of CUI are consistent, whether such information resides in federal information systems or nonfederal information systems including the environments in which those systems operate;Safeguards implemented to protect CUI are consistent in both federal and nonfederal information systems and organizations; andThe confidentiality impact value for CUI is no lower than moderate in accordance with Federal Information Processing Standards (FIPS) Publication 199.”
 (Page 5)

 ETTE’s Compliance Solution

 ETTE understands the unique security and compliance ecosystem that many of our customers live in.
 We want your business to comply with any regulation it needs to.
-For this, we follow NIST Special Publication 800-171 regulations to make sure your IT environment is fully compliant.CUI’s security system is divided in fourteen categories, (referred to as “Families”) described in Chapter Three of Special Publication 800-171:
+For this, we follow NIST Special Publication 800-171 regulations to make sure your IT environment is fully compliant.CUI’s security system is divided into fourteen categories, (referred to as “Families”) described in Chapter Three of Special Publication 800-171:

 - Audit and Accountability: Track the IT environment with audit records to monitor report inappropriate activity with data granularity to the individual user.